Working Papers

 ‘In the Air Tonight: Accounting-driven Increased Pollution and Respiratory Morbidity’ with Asanish Kalyanasundaram

-'Connections that count?' with Ainara González de San Román, Maud Pindard-Lejarraga, and Jose Lejarraga.
+'With a Little Help from Her Friends?
+Gendered Networks and ESG Governance' with Ainara González de San Román, Maud Pindard-Lejarraga, and Jose Lejarraga.

 ‘Paint it, Concrete: A New Method of Measuring Specificity’ with Chi Ian Tang